bykovav8/HeroNextGen/README.md

 # HeroNextGen
-Extension of the Hero Creation/Deletion game (https://github.com/bykovav8/Hero-Creation), has new features and new sprites
+Extension of the [Hero Creation/Deletion game](https://github.com/bykovav8/Hero-Creation), has new features and new sprites

 [Here's my Github repo link](https://github.com/bykovav8/HeroNextGen)